sapphrdavis/SubspaceTeaTi.me/_posts/2021-10-28-USA-Congressional-Redistricting-2023-2033.md

 **February 9, 2022**: The Kansas legislature overrides Governor Laura Kelly's veto, making Kansas the thirty-fifth state to finish its redistricting, though the thirty-third to be finalized after Ohio's and North Carolina's were ruled against in court.
 [Detailed PDF of Districts](http://www.kslegislature.org/li/b2021_22/measures/ds_maps/map_b_adastra2_2787.pdf) \| [District Partisanship (via FiveThirtyEight)](https://projects.fivethirtyeight.com/redistricting-2022-maps/kansas/)

 **February 10, 2022**: The Connecticut Supreme Court approves the special master's congressional plan, making Connecticut the thirty-sixth state to finish its redistricting, though the thirty-fourth to be finalized after Ohio's and North Carolina's were ruled against in court.
 [Detailed Town Map of Districts](https://i.imgur.com/l6llrpL.png) \| [District Partisanship (via FiveThirtyEight)](https://projects.fivethirtyeight.com/redistricting-2022-maps/connecticut/)

+**February 15, 2022**: The Wattson Redistricting Panel passes its final redistricting plans for Minnesota, making Minnesota the thirty-seventh state to finish its redistricting, though the thirty-fifth to be finalized after Ohio's and North Carolina's were ruled against in court.
+[Detailed PDF of Districts](https://www.mncourts.gov/mncourtsgov/media/High-Profile-Cases/A21-0243%202021%20Redistricting/Appendix-A-Congressional-Maps.pdf) \| [District Partisanship (via FiveThirtyEight)](https://projects.fivethirtyeight.com/redistricting-2022-maps/minnesota/)

+**February 18, 2022**: Rhode Island Governor Daniel McKee signs his state's new districts into law, making Rhode Island the thirty-eighth state to finish its redistricting, though the thirty-sixth to be finalized after Ohio's and North Carolina's were ruled against in court.
+[Interactive Map of Districts](https://app.mydistricting.com/legdistricting/comments/plan/111/25) \| [District Partisanship (via FiveThirtyEight)](https://projects.fivethirtyeight.com/redistricting-2022-maps/rhode-island/)

 This article will continue to update throughout the Congressional Redistricting process until all states are finished.
 In the meantime, you can check out [this guide from DailyKos on the process of congressional and legislative redistricting in every state](https://docs.google.com/spreadsheets/d/e/2PACX-1vQBfMtdaAHDWfdZ-SUUvbmKyE6oXLL1Tt0fBejDC1SfZK1wY3Kkmw6UiV_AFhETopm0mvo9MoMOvZEh/pubhtml?gid=1108526047) and follow [The Redistrict Network on Twitter for updates from every state](https://twitter.com/RedistrictNet).